 The Short Version

 I’m a novelist, writer, critic, and student working from the Edmonton, Alberta area of western Canada.
 All three of my novels are published by Linda Leith Publishing of Montreal.
 They are Love Letters of the Angels of Death (2013), Sistering (2015), and The Apocalypse of Morgan Turner (2018).
 My writing has been recognized with a 2014 Alberta Lieutenant Governor’s Emerging Artist Award, a place on the 2015 Dublin International IMPAC Literary Award long-list, as the AML’s best novel of 2015, among other honors.
-After careers in social research, journalism, and stay-at-home-mothering, I now study as a graduate student in Comparative Literature at the University of Alberta and in English literature and composition at Concordia University of Edmonton.
+After careers in social research, journalism, and stay-at-home-mothering, I now study as a PhD candidate in Comparative Literature at the University of Alberta and in English literature and composition at Concordia University of Edmonton.
 My SSHRC-funded doctoral dissertation was on translingual creative writing.
 I also teach creative writing for the city of Edmonton’s culture and recreation program.
 Look for my non-fiction and critical work in New Left Review, The Puritan, The Awl, CBC Radio, The Globe and Mail, and many other places.
 I current serve as the fiction editor for Dialogue Journal.

 The Long Version